tmstani23/reddit_clone_mern/README.md

 # reddit_clone_mern
- A reddit clonse created using the MERN stack
+ A reddit clone created using the MERN stack
+## Under Development